Treatment to get you back to feeling like yourself

 A collaborative approach

 Our team at the Sparrow Pain Management Center in Lansing is comprised of an interdisciplinary group of medical and behavioral professionals that have a passion to help you regain control of your life.
-We have clinical staff trained in pain psychology, physical therapy, neurology, anesthesiology, and general pain management to give you complete care options on your road to recovery.
+We have clinical staff trained in interventional pain management, pain psychology, occupational therapy, Botox procedures for chronic headaches, joint injection, medication management, and anti-inflammatory diets.

 Evaluation and customized treatment